 Welcome to the Hospital Caterers Association website.

-The Hospital Caterers Association (HCA) celebrates its 70th anniversary this year, having been founded in 1948 shortly after the NHS itself was born.
+The Hospital Caterers Association (HCA) celebrated its 70th anniversary last year, having been founded in 1948 shortly after the NHS itself was born.

 The HCA is a national organisation which represents healthcare catering managers who provide a wide range of food services for patients, visitors and staff in NHS hospitals and healthcare facilities across the UK.
 A substantial proportion of the HCA’s membership is also actively involved in managing a range of other non-clinical support services.

 With 15 branches throughout the four nations of England, Wales, Scotland and Northern Ireland and more than 250 hospitals represented in its membership, the HCA network is the single largest group of healthcare catering providers within the NHS and is the recognised voice of hospital catering.

 Its mission is to promote, develop and improve the standards of catering in hospitals and healthcare establishments; educate and train people working in healthcare catering services and improve the professional interests and status of healthcare catering practitioners.